pcdslab/FIU-Qiskit-Fallfest-2025/README.md

 ## How to Participate
 To recieve the most up to date information on the FIU Fall Fest 2025.
 Click on the [(registration link here!)](https://airtable.com/app4Zu9ZdqtYmu3zk/shrEHSbiZJlqB5lRj)

+## When will the events take place?
+Events will take place from November (TBD) Friday 6PM ET through November (TBD) Sunday 3pm ET.
+Agenda details (specific dates/times and locations) will be posted here as speakers confirm, so keep checking back.
+All guided challenges will be written in Python using Qiskit and shared with participants.

 ## Location
 Event will take place in the new **Innovation Center** building at the FIU Main Campus in Miami, FL.